Platelet-Rich Plasma (PRP) Glastonbury

 How is My PRP Produced?

 Dr. Tortland spent more than a year developing his own unique method for making PRP.
-Dr. Tortland’s method allows the team at New England Stem Cell Institute to customize your PRP to meet your specific health condition.
+His method allows the team at New England Stem Cell Institute to customize your PRP to meet your specific health condition.
 For example, treating arthritis requires a very high concentration of platelets, while tendons and ligaments respond better to less concentrated PRP.

 We also test every dose of PRP so we know the exact number of platelets as well as the number and type of beneficial white blood cells that will be injected.
+Rest assured; you’re getting a solution catered specifically for your needs.

 What Should I Expect during PRP Treatment?